 In the next few years, we predict the world will see a revolution in the Intimate Care category.
-Women will not only be educated on the ingredients in their hygiene, menstrual and sexual wellness products, but they will not compromise on those that contain toxic ingredients and make the switch to using only healthy products.
+Women and femmes will not only be educated on the ingredients in their hygiene, menstrual and sexual wellness products, but they will not compromise on those that contain toxic ingredients and make the switch to using only healthy products.

 Up to 98% of Current Intimate Care Products are Unhealthy